 So, we took the bike, fuelled it and started our journey towards Tengku Fisabilillah, which is the part of Jembetan Barelang, meaning Barelang Bridge, connecting Batam, Rempang, and Galang.

 It was around 7.30 PM when we started our ride.
 During the ride, we passed through the whole Batam City towards the south of the island and after a point, it was just a two-lane road surrounded by jungles and little traffic.
-The weather was so pleasant and surroundings were calm.
+The weather was so pleasant and the surroundings were calm.
 It was one of the best rides of my life till now.

 Tengku Fisabilillah was approximately 24 KM from Nagoya Hill Shopping Mall and it took us around one hour to reach our destination.